1 April 2022

 - Calling furloughed employees back to work for emergencies without claims adjustment.

 - Employers expecting CJRS to fund all redundancy costs including PILONs.

 - Invalid earlier furlough period preventing furlough claims after 1 July.

 - Incorrect calculations resulting in for example underpayments to employees’ pensions funds.

 - Making employees settlement offers on termination through extending notice periods served on furlough.

 Support to ensure employment terms changes including pay reductions during furlough were effective.

 Holiday planning to meet both CJRS claims and annual leave requirements.

-Assistance with claims reporting, reviewing and corrections submissions to HMRC.
+Assistance with claims, reviews and correction reporting to HMRC.

-Reviewing that furlough procedures support the claim requirements.
+Reviewing that furlough procedures supported the claim requirements.